 Water Supply & Distribution

-Water pumped from the utility’s McCarron pump station enters a distribution system consisting of approximately 1,100 miles of water mains in the City of Saint Paul and the suburban communities.
-The total water storage capacity is 131 million gallons, approximately two and a half times the average daily demand of 40 million gallons a day.
+Water pumped from the utility’s McCarron pump station enters a distribution system consisting of approximately 1,200 miles of water mains in the city of Saint Paul and the suburban communities.
+The total water storage capacity is 131 million gallons, approximately three times the average daily demand of 40 million gallons a day.